ouspg/CompSec/README.md

 ## Getting virtual machines remotely

+Looks like two factor authentication is not enabled by default.
+TBA instructions

 If you are not able to get in to University to copy virtual machines from network drive, you can do it remotely as well.
 This requires setting up *VPN - connection* to University network.
 This can be aquired by following guidlines presented [here.](http://www.oulu.fi/ict/vpn)